 If you don’t have these on hand already, buying them all at once can be pricey.
 Remember you will use very small amounts of each of these and you’ll have tons leftover to make more goodies later!

-Beeswax – Honestly?
+- Beeswax (Amazon) – Honestly?
 I just cut a piece off a homemade candle my mom made, melted it down and pulled out the wick, but if you don’t have some on hand, these beeswax beads melt quickly and are easy to measure out.

-Coconut Oil – You can use any coconut oil, but let me tell you, this stuff is AMAZING and smells and feels so much better than the stuff I get at the grocery store for cooking with.
+- Coconut Oil (Amazon) – You can use any coconut oil, but let me tell you, this stuff is AMAZING and smells and feels so much better than the stuff I get at the grocery store for cooking with.
 So worth it.

-Shea Butter – This stuff is hard and funny looking and smells a little strange (I expected it to smell sweet and edible!) but mixed with the other ingredients it’s amazing on your skin!
+- Shea Butter (Amazon) – This stuff is hard and funny looking and smells a little strange (I expected it to smell sweet and edible!) but mixed with the other ingredients it’s amazing on your skin!

-Lip Balm Tubes – You can put your balm in anything, but these little tubes make it super easy to dispense and if you’re making it to give as gifts, people appreciate something easy and mess free!
+- Lip Balm Tubes (Amazon) – You can put your balm in anything, but these little tubes make it super easy to dispense and if you’re making it to give as gifts, people appreciate something easy and mess free!

 Jendi & her girls used the recipe above to make lip balm for the very first time.
 They recorded it to share with you: